Dick White: Career

 By 1953, White was appointed as director-general of MI5 and in 1956 was appointed Chief of the Secret Intelligence Service in 1956 in the wake of the "Crabb Affair", the exposure of which had damaged Soviet-British relations and embarrassed MI6 and clashed with Anthony Eden and Macmillan over their handling of the Suez Crisis.
 Much as Peter Wright liked White, he felt his move to MI6 was a mistake for both MI5 and MI6: "Just as his work [at MI5] was beginning, he was moved on a politician's whim to an organisation he knew little about, and which was profoundly hostile to his arrival.
 He was never to be as successful there as he had been in MI5."
-During his tenure at MI6, he rebuilt the organisations relationship with Whitehall and the CIA.
+During his tenure at MI6, he rebuilt the organisation's relationship with Whitehall and the CIA.
 This was especially true when MI6 recruited Oleg Penkovsky, a GRU Colonel that led to the identification of MI6 officer George Blake in 1963 as Soviet spy.

 White had always suspected Kim Philby of being the "third man".
 When he found out that Philby had been employed as freelance MI6 agent in Beirut, he sent Nicholas Elliott to interrogate Philby and encourage him to return to London.
 Philby fled to Moscow.
 By 1964, he was aware of the "Fourth Man" when Anthony Blunt confessed his knowledge of the other three spies for immunity.

 At the time, the identity of all MI5 and MI6 personnel was kept secret; officially, the government did not even admit to their existence.
 White's role as head of MI6 came out in 1967, when he was identified by the Saturday Evening Post magazine.
 White would retire in 1968 and became the Cabinet Office's first Intelligence Co-ordinator before retiring for good in 1972.